Piece of Me: Composition

 "Piece of Me" is an electropop, dance-pop and EDM-pop song backed by an "electro instrumental track" and performed in an insistent pop groove.
 Sheet music for the song shows the key of C♯ minor with a time signature in common time.
 The melody runs through a down-tempo dance beat.

 Spears's vocals span over two octaves from D♯_{3} to D♯_{5}.
 They are heavily synthesized and are constantly pitch-shifted.
+The track begins with the sounds of a woman moaning.
 The track consists of over-the-top vocal distortions, causing a split sound effect, making it difficult to discern which voice is Spears's.
 Background vocals were also provided by Swedish pop singer Robyn.
 Christian Karlsson and Pontus Winnberg sing the line "Extra!
 Extra!" during the chorus and writer Klas Åhlund, along with Robyn, alternates the repeated "piece of me" line in robotized voices.
 Dave De Sylvia of Sputnikmusic drew comparisons to the songs in Robyn's Robyn (2005), specifically to her single "Handle Me".

 The lyrics of "Piece of Me" are written as a reaction to the scrutiny of Spears's private life in the media.
 They deal with fame and living under the spotlight.
 During the first verse, Spears sings the hookline "You want a piece of me?", that is repeated throughout the song.
 According to Kelefa Sanneh of The New York Times, the line "could be an accusation or an invitation or a threat".
 "Piece of Me" is constructed in the common verse-chorus pattern.
 "Piece of Me" is written like a biography retelling Spears's mishaps, sung in a nearly spoken manner.
 Alex Fletcher of Digital Spy compared the lyrics to Amy Winehouse's "Rehab" (2006).
 Bill Lamb of About.com said that "Piece of Me" makes Michael Jackson's "Scream" (1995) "sound like a whimper."